-The families of two people who died in a crowd surge at Travis Scott's Astroworld Festival in Houston last year have settled with the rapper and Live Nation, their attorneys said.
+The families of two people who died in a crowd surge at Travis Scott's Astroworld Festival in Houston last year have settled their lawsuits against the rapper and Live Nation, their attorneys said.

 Tony Buzbee, a lawyer representing more than 120 families in a lawsuit over the Astroworld tragedy, announced on Wednesday that one of his clients, Axel Acosta's family, has reached a settlement.